stevebleazard/ocaml-jsonxt-pre-release/README.md

-# jsonxt - JSON parsers for files, strings and more
+# Jsonxt - JSON parsers for files, strings and more

-*jsonxt* provides a number of JSON parsers and writers for RFC 8259 compliant JSON as well as non-standard extentions introduced by Yojson.
+*Jsonxt* provides a number of JSON parsers and writers for RFC 8259 compliant JSON as well as non-standard extentions introduced by Yojson.
 Features include